 So what do they do?

 And when you see a message to "call for low rates," definitely call.
-True, sometimes it's just a gimmick, but occasionally you may stumble upon a deal that's so good, it can't be advertised.
+True, sometimes it's just a gimmick, but occasionally you might stumble upon a deal that's so good, it can't be advertised.
 And if you cruise a lot, establish a relationship with a travel agent.
 If you're loyal to them and they know your vacation preferences, they'll be more likely to come to you when they see a great deal.

 Look for deals on popular sailings (peak travel periods, holidays, popular destinations) -- reason being, if agencies are going to put money down in advance, they want to guarantee that they can sell the cabins later.
 And the deals won't be labeled as group rates (it's not like when you and your 10 best friends book a group cruise) -- so ask your agent or simply look for the low fares.

 You will need to commit in advance -- but if you work with a trusted travel agent, they should be able to give you a sense of whether you're getting a good deal or if that price is likely to come down closer to departure.
-As Anderson says, "No line intentionally wants to undermine advance purchase.
-They want the best deals to go to the early bookers."
-And if you're hesitant to commit so far in advance, remember that you can always cancel or change your cruise prior to final payment without incurring a large penalty.
+"Unless your schedule is completely flexible, I would always recommend book early.
+This is generally the safest bet," says Greg Coiro, CEO of Direct Line Cruises.